kaltinril/streamGauge/Docs/README.txt

 4. Predictions should appear as an image popup, and the function will return the data as an array (see documentation)

+Tuning the parameters for the gabor filter can be done by modifying parameters for functions in the file gabor_threads_roi.py.
+See documentation for function details.